-I am a featured, Winsor and Newton artist and a Professional Associate with the SAA, I also write articles for ‘Leisure Painter’.
-I lead sketching and painting holidays for HF Holidays in their UK houses and in Europe and also run painting holidays at the wonderful Manoir de Gurson in the heart of the Dordogne region of France near St. Emilion.
+I am a featured artist and product ambassador with Winsor and Newton.
+I am a Professional Associate with the SAA, I also write regular articles for ‘Leisure Painter’.
 When I am not leading holidays or writing I run workshops and tutor art groups on the Isle of Wight.
 I have written a book titled ‘Landscape Painting In ‘Artisan’ Water-Mixable Oils’ which is available from my web-shop – www.murrayince.com much more of my work can be viewed in my on-line galleries.
-If you have any queries regarding ‘Artisan’ Oils or any other topics you can e-mail me on firstname.lastname@example.org
+If you have any queries regarding ‘Artisan’ Oils or any other topics you can e-mail me on email@example.com

 My Palette of Landscape Colours

 There are 40 colours available in the ‘Artisan Water-mixable Oil range, personally I don’t use all of the colours in the range for my landscape and seascape paintings but do have a wider range of colours in the studio for when I’m painting floral, still life and portrait subjects.
 Above is the range of colours on my normal, working palette.
 On the palette are the colours with approximately 50% Titanium White added, the tubes appear in the same order as on the palette.

 ‘Winkle Street’ ‘Artisan’ oils on 20” x 16” stretched cotton canvas

 Mediums and Techniques